 The code can handle data inputs at various height levels and data frequencies.
 After the initial data quality control steps, at each user-defined height, the code compares the observed time series to the modeled time series and computes the evaluation metrics (Section 3.1).
 If multiple forecasts are specified (e.g., ensemble forecasts), the code would screen all the individual forecasts and compare each of them with the observations.
 Instead of using observations, WE-Validate users can also employ time series from a reference simulation and compare it against other simulated time series to examine model differences and improvements.

 For visualization, the code generates a time series line plot, a histogram, and a scatterplot between the forecast and observed values at each specified height.
-When ramp evaluation is turned on, for each ramp definition, the code computes the ramp evaluation metrics (Section 3.2) and generate a time series line plot overlayed with a 2x2 contingency table.
-When the variable of interest is wind speed and a height level matches the specified hub height, the code derives power using a power curve, which can be selected by the user.
+When ramp evaluation is turned on, for each ramp definition, the code computes the ramp evaluation metrics (Section 3.2) and generates a time series line plot overlayed with a two-by-two contingency table.
+When the variable of interest is wind speed and height level matches the specified hub height, the code derives power using a power curve, which can be selected by the user.
 Note that the visualizations displayed in this analysis (Section 5) are not part of the standard visual outputs in the current version of WE-Validate.
 The diagrams presented in this work are created based on the numerical outputs from executing WE-Validate with forecast submissions of the benchmark exercise.
 We also made the Python code of these charts and analyses publicly available on GitHub.

 Users would edit a configuration file, which is in yaml format, and execute the tool in Python.
 The configuration file specifies the details of the forecast evaluation, such as the period of evaluation, the heights of interest, the variables to evaluate, the forecast and observed data frequency, the method of time step alignment, and the ramp definitions.
-An existing code example listed on GitHub uses a Jupyter Notebook but executing the code does not require using one.
+An existing code example listed on GitHub uses a Jupyter Notebook, but executing the code does not require using one.

 In a configuration file, when the user specifies the same data processing settings to different forecast data sets, they can consistently compare the resultant evaluation metrics from across the data sets.
 For instance, if a wind farm operator receives a forecast at 10-minute resolution and another forecast at 30-minute resolution, the analyst can execute WE-Validate at a 30-minute resolution for both forecasts and compare their performance in a compatible manner.